matthieu-bt/business-guide/source/quickstart/admin.rst

 - Log in to your Skribble account at https://my.skribble.com/

-- From your Skribble dashboard, click **Skribble Business** in the lower left
+- From your Skribble dashboard, click **Skribble Business** in the lower-left

 .. image:: toggle_biz.png